 Interpret developments since the break-up of the USSR and explain why these countries have followed such different paths of conflict and cooperation with each other and external actors

 Analyse specific issues relevant to recent and current events in the comparative context of regional and global developments

 Demonstrate their analytical and critical thinking skills through written and oral presentations

 This course is built around student-led seminars and group discussion with input from the lecturer and other experts.

 Attendance and participation are obligatory.
 Absences without notification or good reasons can result in a lower or failing grade for the course.

-Seminar preparation and presentations (30%), written assignments including a briefing paper (20%) and final research paper (50%).
+Seminar preparation (10%) and seminar presentation (20%), written assignments including a briefing paper (20%) and final research paper (50%).
 Late submissions without prior agreement for extenuating circumstances will be penalised.

 Registration Studeren à la carte and Contractonderwijs

 For substantive questions, contact the lecturer listed in the right information bar.

 For questions about enrolment, admission, etc, contact the Education Administration Office: Reuvensplaats.